XChy/XSharp/README.md

 XSharp is compiled into the byte codes,and then run in a XSharp runtime environment.

-Also it provide a way to generate a binary directly with [LLVM](https://github.com/llvm/llvm-project)
+Also it provide a way to generate native binary with [LLVM](https://github.com/llvm/llvm-project)

 ### Install
 This project can be built with CMake